dmitribodiu/90-days-challenge/first_two_weeks/functional javascript.md

 2. Injecting impure functions
     If a function becomes impure because it needs to call another function that is itself impure, a way around this problem is to `inject` the required function.
-    Injection allows for easier later `testing`.
+    Injection allows for easier later `testing` (using "mocking" technique)

 3. Using just the result of impure functions
-    You can just pass the result from functions, which will be just value(s).
+    You can just pass the result from impure functions, which will be just value(s).

 ## Pure function testing
 Is very easy.